Queen of Sierra Leone: Royal tour of 1961

 The Queen and the Duke toured several places and attended a number of events, including the Bo Hospital, an agricultural show in Kenema, the iron ore in Marampa, the Sierra Leone Press and Radio, a civic reception by the Freetown City Council, a gathering of chiefs and people at Port Loko, and the Children's Rally and Citizens' Parade in Freetown.
 In honour of the royal visit, an entire model village was laid out, so that the Queen could see how some of the people of Sierra Leone live in villages.
 She and her husband also attended a divine service at the St. George's Cathedral in Freetown, where they were received by the Bishop of Sierra Leone.
 The Duke of Edinburgh also visited the Guma Valley, where a dam was being built.
 At the University of Sierra Leone, Queen Elizabeth II, being the visitor of the university, presented degrees to students, accompanied by her husband and the prime minister.

 At a dinner banquet, Prime Minister Milton Margai addressed the Queen and said, "your visit means above everything else that you are more to us than a distant Head of the Commonwealth.
 You are indeed Our Queen and we have a special claim on your interest, sympathy and affection".
 The Queen, speaking of Prime Minister Milton Margai, said, "Sierra Leone can count herself truly fortunate, but while gaining her independence, she has found a leader wise, experienced and devoted to her people".
 In Freetown, she visited the Parliament of Sierra Leone, where she received a loyal address.

 At the end of the tour, a garden party was given by Margai at his official residence.
 During her departure from Sierra Leone, the Queen was presented with an indigenous Sierra Leonean diamond by Margai, as a farewell gift.

 Abolition

-The Sierra Leonean monarchy was abolished in 1971, when Sierra Leone became a republic within the Commonwealth with the president of Sierra Leone as head of state.
+The Sierra Leonean monarchy was abolished in 1971, when the country became a republic within the Commonwealth with a president as head of state.